Arktii/portfolio_arktii/README.md

 # portfolio

-⚠️ This portfolio still under development, some **links may not yet work**.
-See video: https://youtu.be/2xx_2XNxxfA.
+This portfolio is **almost** complete, but is still lacking some content.

-Additionally, the design is far from finished (probably).

 ## Developing